 We are sorry to say that Prenatal Yoga is not currently on the schedule.
 However, moms-to-be are welcome to attend regular classes and our teachers will modify for you.
 A perfect class is Slow Flow at 8:45 am on Saturdays, as the teacher is a new mom and has taught Prenatal Yoga.
 You can also attend any of Roberta’s classes, as she is also experienced with Prenatal Yoga.
 Email firstname.lastname@example.org with any questions.

 As you Journey Inward with Yin Yoga

 “If you have been doing yoga for a while now, you might be experiencing only half of the practice and just some of the benefits that are available to you.
 Yin Yoga is the other half,” says Bernie Clark in his book The Complete Guide to Yin Yoga.

 Many of us have an active yoga practice which is “yang” targeting our muscles with rhythmic, repetitive movement to strengthen and lengthen the muscles.
 In a Yin practice there is a sense of surrender and softening, moving slowly targeting the deeper “yin” tissues of our ligaments, bones and joints.
 These yin tissues are dryer and less elastic so they do not have the same ability to stretch and elongate.
 They need to be compressed gently for a longer period of time.
 The longer the body is still, the more the energy becomes concentrated in the deeper tissues.

-Four weeks on Sunday evenings 5:00 pm – 6:30 pm October 29, November 5, 12 and 19.
-Sign up for the series for just $80 or attend individual sessions for $25.
-Sign-up here for the series.
+Six weeks on Tuesday evenings 7-8 pm Jan.
+9, 16, 23, 30, and Feb.
+6, 13.
+Sign up for the series for just $80 or attend individual sessions for $18.
+Sign up here for the Yin Yoga series.
 Sorry, class cards cannot be used for this series.